Deck Stair Calculator

 What's the difference between deck stairs and interior stairs?

-Geometry math is identical (rise, run, stringer all use the same formulas) but deck stairs face the weather: pressure-treated stringers, decking-grade treads, exterior fasteners, drainage gaps between tread boards.
-Closed risers are optional outdoors (most decks use open risers — air gap between treads), which changes the IRC story slightly.
+Geometry math is identical (rise, run, and stringer all use the same formulas), but deck stairs face the weather: pressure-treated stringers, decking-grade treads, exterior fasteners, drainage gaps between tread boards.
+Closed risers are optional outdoors (most decks use open risers, with an air gap between treads), which changes the IRC story slightly.
 Interior stairs always have closed risers and tighter rise tolerances.
-Our calculator handles deck-specific outputs (stringer count, tread/riser board counts) the main Stair Calculator doesn't.
+The calculator handles deck-specific outputs (stringer count, tread and riser board counts) that the main Stair Calculator doesn't.

 How do I attach deck stairs to the rim joist?

-Two common approaches: (1) Notched stringers fastened directly to the rim joist with structural screws — simple but the cuts weaken the stringer; (2) Flush-cut stringers attached with stair stringer hangers (Simpson LSCZ or similar).
+Two common approaches.
+(1) Notched stringers fastened directly to the rim joist with structural screws.
+Simple, but the cuts weaken the stringer.
+(2) Flush-cut stringers attached with stair stringer hangers (Simpson LSCZ or similar).
 Hangers are stronger and code-preferred for tall stairs (>3 ft / 91 cm).
-Either way, fastening must transfer load into the deck framing — never just the rim joist face board.
+Either way, fastening has to transfer load into the deck framing, not just the rim joist face board.
 Pre-drill stringer cuts to prevent splitting in pressure-treated lumber.

 Do deck stairs need their own footings?

-Yes — every stringer needs to land on a stable, code-compliant footing at the bottom.
+Yes.
+Every stringer needs to land on a stable, code-compliant footing at the bottom.
 Concrete pads (pre-cast or poured), concrete piers below frost line, or a concrete-set anchor in a dedicated footing.
 The IRC requires footings to extend below the local frost line (varies 0-48 inches / 0-122 cm depending on climate).
-Our Deck Footing Calculator handles concrete volume for stair landings — link below.
+The Deck Footing Calculator handles concrete volume for stair landings (link below).

 Are deck stairs IRC code compliant?

 Same residential limits as interior stairs: maximum riser 7.75 inches (19.7 cm), minimum tread 10 inches (25.4 cm), minimum width 36 inches (91 cm), maximum angle ≈ 39°.
-Risers must be uniform within 3/8 inch (1 cm) tolerance — uneven risers cause trips.
-Outdoor stairs over 30 inches (76 cm) above grade also require a graspable handrail on at least one side.
-The calculator flags any input that exceeds limits.
+Risers must be uniform within 3/8 inch (1 cm) tolerance, since uneven risers cause trips.
+Outdoor stairs over 30 inches (76 cm) above grade also need a graspable handrail on at least one side.
+The calculator flags any input that exceeds these limits.

 What size lumber for deck stair stringers?

-2×12 pressure-treated is the standard — anything smaller doesn't leave enough wood after notching the steps.
+2×12 pressure-treated is the standard.
+Anything smaller doesn't leave enough wood after notching the steps.
 After cutting the rise/run notches, a 2×12 (actual depth 11.25 inch / 28.5 cm) leaves about 5 inches (13 cm) of solid wood at the throat (bottom of each notch), which the IRC requires for adequate strength.
-2×10 stringers are sometimes used for short stairs (2-3 risers) but you must verify throat depth meets code.
+2×10 stringers are sometimes used for short stairs (2-3 risers), but you have to verify throat depth meets code.

 How much does it cost to build deck stairs?